netxms/netxms-doc/admin/data-collection.rst

 Sometimes you may need to monitor multiple instances of some entity, with exact names and number of instances not known or different from node to node.
 Typical example is file systems or network interfaces.
-To automate creation of DCIs for each instance you can use instance discovery mechanism.
+To automate creation of DCIs for each instance, you can use instance discovery mechanism.
 First you have to create "master" DCI.
 Create DCI as usual, but in places where normally you would put instance name, use the special macro {instance}.
 Then, go to :guilabel:`Instance Discovery` tab in DCI properties, and configure instance discovery method and optionally filter script.

 Instance discovery creates 2 macros for substitution: